 Modern branding often strips symbols of risk.
 The serpent should not be stripped that way.
 Its value is that it resists simplification.
 It is elegant but not tame, sacred but not sentimental, ancient but not decorative.
 It points to transformation that is earned through contact with what is difficult, hidden, or unstable.

-Serpents Way As Brand Logic
+Serpents Way As Symbolic Frame

 Death